2013 Arizona State Sun Devils football team

 The 2013 Arizona State Sun Devils football team represented Arizona State University in the 2013 NCAA Division I FBS football season.
 They were led by second-year coach Todd Graham and played their home games at Sun Devil Stadium.
 They were a member of the South Division of the Pac-12 Conference.
 The Sun Devils had their best season since 2007, finishing 10–4 and earning a spot in the Pac–12 Championship Game.
 They also increased their win total and played in a bowl game for the third consecutive season.
 During the season, the team was featured on The Drive, a weekly documentary series on the Pac-12 Network.

-Previous season

-The 2012 Sun Devils finished 8–5 (5–4 in the Pac-12) in Todd Graham's first season as head coach.
-They were invited to the Kraft Fight Hunger Bowl where they defeated Navy.
-It was the first time the Sun Devils won a bowl game since the 2005 season.